kulwadeeku/2564-112-lab03-03/README.md

  * a `public` method, named `calcHypotenuse()` that returns the size of the hypotenuse of the right triangle.
  * a `public` method, named `calcArea()` that returns the area of the right triangle.

+*Note* DO NOT CHANGE the content of the client program `RightTriangleClient.java`.!!!